itsmekittyb/persona_chatbot/README.md

 ## Model Files

-**Note:** The Warhol model files are not included in this repository due to their size.
+**Note:** The model files are not included in this repository due to their size.
 - Contact the repository owner for access to the model files.